 The VR program is supported by a combination of state and federal funds.
 To learn more about the vocational rehabilitation program, go to https://rsa.ed.gov/

 Ready to get started?
 Contact us today by contacting the office nearest to where you live, follow this link

 Order of Selection

-Please note: On October 1, 2018 Connecticut VR entered into Order of Selection.
+Please note: On July 1, 2020 Connecticut VR will be out of Order of Selection.